-Fixed Annuities: When you purchase in a FIXED ANNUITY, the insurance carries guarantees that you cannot lose either your principle (the money that you put into the annuity) or any interest that the annuity has accumulated.
+When you purchase in a fixed annuity, the insurance carries guarantees that you cannot lose either your principal (the money that you put into the annuity) or any interest that the annuity has accumulated.

 With any annuity, despite common misconceptions, you have the right to withdrawal your principal at any time.
 However, as briefly mentioned above, when purchasing an annuity, you make certain pledges to the carrier with regards to withdrawing your funds.
 If you need to cash out early, say, during the accumulation phase of your annuity, you may face surrender charges and/or IRS penalties.

 It is also important to consider any additional fees associated with added benefits (RIDERS).
 Under certain circumstances, your growth could be lower than the annual fees.
 This could potentially eat into your principal.

 Of course, possibly the most extreme scenario where your principal would be at risk would be the complete failure of the insurance carrier backing your annuity.

 Unlike bank accounts checking, savings, and certificates of deposit (CDs), annuities, (as well as mutual funds, stocks, bonds, Treasury securities or any other investment product, either purchased through a bank or a broker/dealer, are NOT covered by the FDIC.